Anisotropic magnetotransport properties of the heavy-fermion superconductor CeRh$_2$As$_2$

-To further elucidate the phase diagram, we measured the anisotropic magnetoresistances i.e., $\rho_a (B)$ and $\rho_c (B)$ at several constant low-temperatures for fields applied along the $a$- and the $c$-axes of CeRh$_2$As$_2$ as shown in Fig. \ref{fig:Magnetoresistance1}.
-For field applied along the $a$ axis, there is distinct field-induced transition ocurring at $B_m \sim$ 8.1~T for temperatures below $\sim$1.2~K as shown in Fig. \ref{fig:Magnetoresistance1} (a) and (b).
-The transition is sharper in $\rho_a (B)$ relative to $\rho_c (B)$ possibly suggesting the states that contribute more to the in-plane electronic properties are more strongly affected by the phase transition.
+For field applied along the $a$ axis, there is a distinct field-induced transition occurring at $\mu_0 H_m \sim$ 8.1~T for temperatures below $\sim$1.2~K as shown in Figs. \ref{fig:Magnetoresistance1} (a) and \ref{fig:Magnetoresistance1}(b).
+The transition is sharper in $\rho_a$($\mu_0 H$) relative to $\rho_c$($\mu_0 H$) possibly suggesting the states that contribute more to the in-plane electronic properties are more strongly affected by the phase transition.
 For fields applied in the $ab$-plane, a field-induced transition was previously observed at $\sim$9~T and was suggested to correspond to a change from QDW (I) to another non-magnetic phase (II) \cite{Hafner}.
-In addition, there is another subtle feature in both $\rho_a (B)$ and $\rho_c (B)$ at $B_0 \sim$ 2.5~T at 500~mK.
-Its temperature evolution is marked arrows in Fig. \ref{fig:Magnetoresistance1}(a) and (b), respectively.
-On the other hand, for field applied along the $c$ axis, no such field-induced transitions are apparent in either $\rho_a (B)$ or $\rho_c (B)$.
-The sharp increase in $\rho_a (B)$ at very low fields for both $B \parallel a$ and $B \parallel c$ is extrinsic to CeRh$_2$As$_2$ and attributed to impurity inclusions.
+In addition, there is another subtle feature in both $\rho_a$($\mu_0 H$) and $\rho_c$($\mu_0 H$) at $\mu_0 H_0 \sim$ 2.5~T at 500~mK.
+Its temperature evolution is marked by arrows in Fig. \ref{fig:Magnetoresistance1}(a) and (b), respectively.
+On the other hand, for field applied along the $c$ axis, no such field-induced transitions are apparent in either $\rho_a$($\mu_0 H$) or $\rho_c$($\mu_0 H$).
+The sharp increase in $\rho_a$($\mu_0 H$) at very low fields for both $H \parallel a$ and $H \parallel c$ is extrinsic to CeRh$_2$As$_2$ and attributed to a superconducting impurity inclusion discussed previously.